W-measurable sensitivity of semigroup actions: Dynamical consequences of -compatibility

 \section{Dynamical consequences of $\mu$-compatibility}

-In this section we prove some dynamical consequences of having a $\mu$-compatible metric.
-These results will be important in our proof of the main classification result for W-measurable semigroup actions in section \ref{The Classification Theorem}.
+In this section we prove some lemmas concering semigroup actions on a metric space.
+These results will be used in the context of $\mu$-compatible metrics and are important in our proof of the main classification result for W-measurably sensitive semigroup actions in section \ref{The Classification Theorem}.

-\begin{Lemma} Let $(X,\mu,G,T)$ be $G$-conservative and ergodic, and let $d$ be a $\mu$-compatible metric on $X$.
-Then there is a co-null invariant set $B \subseteq X$ such that every point of $B$ is $G$-transitive.